IDAES/idaes-pse/docs/source/models/heat_exchanger.rst

 Where:

 :|Q|:
-  Exchanger heat duty or heat transferred from side_1 to side_2, the model attribute is "duty" with the type Pyomo Var reference to side_2.heat :|A|:
+  Exchanger heat duty or heat transferred from side_1 to side_2, **attribute name:** duty, **type:** Var, reference to side_2.heat :|A|:
-  Heat exchange area, the model attribute is area with the type Pyomo Var :|U|:
+  Heat exchange area, the model attribute is "area" with the type Pyomo Var :|U|:
-  Heat transfer coefficient the model attribute is heat_transfer_coefficient with the type Pyomo Var
+  Heat transfer coefficient the model attribute is "heat_transfer_coefficient" with the type Pyomo Var
 :|deltaT|:
-  Temperature difference the model attribute is delta_temperature with the type Pyomo Expression
+  Temperature difference the model attribute is "delta_temperature" with the type Pyomo Expression

 .. |Q| replace:: :math:`Q`